 Faith currently lives in Vancouver, BC with her partner, Tim, and their helpful cat.
 Her current project is The Nameless City, a three book series with First Second Books.
 The first Nameless City book will be out in April 2016.

 – – – –

 Can you give me some tips on drawing comics?

 Possibly!
 I’ve done some writing on drawing comics and working in the comic industry, so check out that before sending me a question.
 I might have answered it already.
-You are also welcome to send an ask through my tumblr, as I tend to answer those a little quicker than email.
+If your question isn’t there, you are welcome to email me or ask me via my twitter, although I can’t guarantee a response.